farhiongit/message-in-the-bottle/README.md

     `bottle_send` blocks until some receiver has
       retrieved at least one value previously sent (with `bottle_recv` or `bottle_try_recv`).

-      Note: if the bottle has `UNLIMITED` capacity, it can never be full as its capacity increases automatically as necessary to accept new messages (like a skin balloon).
+      Note: If the bottle has an `UNLIMITED` capacity, it can never be full as its capacity increases automatically as necessary to accept new messages (like a skin balloon).

 - `bottle_send` returns 0 (with `errno` set to `ECONNABORTED`) in those cases:

     - immediately, without waiting, if the bottle was previously closed (by `bottle_close`, see below).
     - as soon as the bottle is closed (by `bottle_close`) while waiting.

-      This returned value most probably indicates an error in the logic of the user program as it should be avoided to close a bottle while senders are still using it.
+      This returned value might indicates an error in the logic of the user program as it should be avoided to close a bottle while senders are still using it.

       Anyhow, this condition (returned value equal to 0) should be handled by the senders (which should stop the transmission of any data to the bottle).
+      A sender should stop sending messages if `bottle_send` returns `0` with `errno` set to `ECONNABORTED`.

 - In other cases, `bottle_send` sends the message in the bottle and returns 1.